lamhq/tech-notes/pages/data-engineering/numpy/data-type.md

 # NumPy Data Types

+## Available NumPy types

-Below is a list of all data types in NumPy and the characters used to represent them.
+Below is a list of all data types in NumPy and the characters used to represent them:
 - `i` - integer
 - `b` - boolean
 - `u` - unsigned integer